Holistic Well-Being & Reproductive Justice

 We catalyze the conditions to ensure that women, girls, and gender-expansive people are well in every area of their being, with maternal and infant health, reproductive justice, and healing.

-The Women’s Foundation combats structural racism and responds to community-specific needs with investments in support, healing, and restoration for women, girls, and families affected by generational and current trauma, violence, erasure, and harm.
+We created the Reproductive Freedom Fund to protect and resource organizations and efforts to provide health care across Minnesota, now and in perpetuity.
+The Women’s Foundation responds to community-specific needs with investments in support, healing, and restoration for women, girls, and families affected by generational and current trauma, violence, erasure, and harm.

 What the Data Shows